woxiangquca/secret_material/Issue/society.md

     3 neg: may have no impact on the mass
- 3.1 **true hero are pedestrian** they do actual things that can not be disdained firefighter mother policeman everyone
- 3.2 **we are not credulous**
- aware that media may serve a purpose
+ 3.1 **true hero are pedestrian** they do actual things that can not be disdained firefighter mother policeman everyone that does well in their job 3.2 **we are not credulous** aware that media may serve a purpose

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTQ5ODM2NTQ5LC0zNjE1OTE1ODgsLTMyNj
+eyJoaXN0b3J5IjpbOTM4NTI5MzE3LC0zNjE1OTE1ODgsLTMyNj
 c2NjQ4OCwtMjM0OTU1NDE4LC04NjY2NzM2ODUsLTE0MTMyMTY3
 NDMsLTEyNTU0MDM1MzEsNjQxMDc1NzQsLTE4Nzk0MzkxNjAsNz
 E5ODQxMjQ0LDc0OTg1ODk3NSwtMjkxNjc4MzIwLC0xNDc5NTEy